Weird interview questions can be tough and somewhat of a “fad” to today’s recruiters and HR managers.

 #1 – If you were a car, what model and make would you be, and why?
 (Quora)

-For example, if you think you are a red corvette, you could be someone who is fast-paced, bold and likes to see life in the Fastlane.
+For example, if you think you are a red corvette, you could be someone who is fast-paced, bold, and prefers life in the Fastlane.

 Want to be someone who is perceived to be steady and reliable?